evneis/SkaGallery/README.md

   - `messageId` - ID of the Discord message containing the image
   - `messageLink` - Link to the original Discord message
   - Various other metadata fields depending on the image source

-- `counters` - Stores the counter for image IDs
-  - Contains a single document with ID `image_counter`
-  - Tracks the next available ID for new images

 ## Development